Te Whānau

 Te Arawa, Ngāti Kahungunu

 Layne is an artist and legal expert, whose PhD focused on socio-legal performance.
-She was previously a Learning Advisor with AUT.
+She was previously a learning advisor with AUT.

 Professional staff